SEMICeu/CAMSS_CSSV/README.md

-# Core Standards and Specifications Vocabulary
+# The Core Standards and Specifications Vocabulary (CSSV)

 This is the issue tracker for the maintenance of the Core Standards and Specifications Vocabulary.